Directed by Dr. Warren Dixon - Mechanical and Aerospace Engineering (MAE) Dept.

 The Mulligan Lab analyzes genetic variation in order to investigate genetic contributions to health and disease and to reconstruct human evolutionary history.
-In order to understand complex disease, we take a biocultural approach.
-We investigate genetic (candidate genes and genetic ancestry), epigenetic (specific genes and genome-wide), biological (blood pressure, biomarkers), psycho-social (stress exposures, anxiety, depression) and socio-cultural (discrimination experiences, personal social networks) data in order to create the most comprehensive picture of blood pressure variation (African Americans living in Tallahassee, FL) and the impact of stress on health outcomes (new mothers and their newborns in the Democratic Republic of Congo) and genetic and epigenetic signatures of stress and trauma (Syrian refugees in Jordan).
-For the study of population history, we assay genetic variants in the mitochondrial genome, autosomes and sex chromosomes, and ancient DNA in order to provide the most complete representation of human evolution.
+In order to understand complex disease, the lab takse a biocultural approach.
+Researchers investigate genetic (candidate genes and genetic ancestry), epigenetic (specific genes and genome-wide), biological (blood pressure, biomarkers), psycho-social (stress exposures, anxiety, depression) and socio-cultural (discrimination experiences, personal social networks) data in order to create the most comprehensive picture of blood pressure variation (African Americans living in Tallahassee, FL) and the impact of stress on health outcomes (new mothers and their newborns in the Democratic Republic of Congo) and genetic and epigenetic signatures of stress and trauma (Syrian refugees in Jordan).
+For the study of population history, they assay genetic variants in the mitochondrial genome, autosomes and sex chromosomes, and ancient DNA in order to provide the most complete representation of human evolution.

-We are particularly interested in the first migrations of anatomically modern humans out of Africa as well as the recent colonization of the New World.
-We study populations from around the world with an emphasis on the Arabian Peninsula, Horn of Africa, Mongolia and the New World for our population history studies and the continental US, Democratic Republic of Congo and Jordan for our disease studies.
+The Mulligan Lab is particularly interested in the first migrations of anatomically modern humans out of Africa as well as the recent colonization of the New World.
+Researchers study populations from around the world with an emphasis on the Arabian Peninsula, Horn of Africa, Mongolia and the New World for our population history studies and the continental US, Democratic Republic of Congo and Jordan for our disease studies.

 Current research @ The Mulligan Lab includes:

 - Biocultural investigations of human health and disease;

 - Genetic and sociocultural risk factors for hypertension in African-Americans;